adv-py-geos/test/README.md

 # test
-Examples of working with github
+Examples of working with github.

+We have two example files now.